Ace Quiz LogoAce Quiz

 7. Writing essays: 18% use it for essay writing

 Students also use AI tutors to get personalized support with difficult subjects and to save time on routine tasks and administrative tasks like organizing notes.
+Tools like AI homework helpers and AI flashcard generators have become go-to resources for students looking to study smarter, not harder.

 When it comes to which AI platforms college students and high schoolers prefer, it's not even close: